tomasulo/markdown-cv/index.md

 `10/2018 - present`
 **[wohnungshelden GmbH](https://wohnungshelden.de)**

-- \- Building new features for the wohnungshelden SaaS solution (Spring Boot backend + AngularJS frontend)
-- \- Maintaining and improving the continuous delivery pipeline (Jenkins)
-- \- Other stuff

-### Technologies
+I am part of a small team that develops and maintains the SaaS solution of wohnungshelden.
+The product consists of several microservices (Spring Boot) that run on Google AppEngine and an Angular frontend.
+I also spend part of my time improving the continuous delivery pipeline and the build processes.

+*Technologies:*
 Java 8, Spring Boot, PostgreSQL, Maven, Google AppEngine, Google Datastore, Jenkins, Docker, Typescript, Angular